mrblacyk/mrblacyk.github.io/_posts/2020-01-14-rpi-bluetooth.md

 7. Run the RPI and connect an Ethernet cable

-    So this is a big moment now (obviously there are others to come, duh).
+    So this is a first big moment now (obviously there are others to come, duh).
 First run of our newly installed Operating System.
-If you connected the HDMI cable you can observer the [rainbow box](https://lifehacker.com/what-the-raspberry-pis-rainbow-boot-screen-and-rainbow-1768470271) ..aaaaand first couple of lines starts filling the screen.
+If you connected the HDMI cable you can observe the [rainbow box](https://lifehacker.com/what-the-raspberry-pis-rainbow-boot-screen-and-rainbow-1768470271) ..aaaaand first couple of lines starts filling the screen.
 Voila!

     Make sure to connect all the cables so the next step will not become harder than it should be.